dr-m/atomic_sync/README.md

 #### POWER v2.09 Hardware Trace Monitor (HTM)

-Run-time detection has been implemented on Linux only.
+This has been successfully tested on Debian GNU/Linux Buster with GCC 7.5.0.

+Inside QEMU virtual machines that I tested, the availability was not detected and an attempt to override the runtime detection (which is only implemented for Linux) caused the `tbegin.` instruction to throw `SIGILL` (illegal instruction).

-When compiling the code with GCC 4.8.5, you will have to specify `-DCMAKE_CXX_FLAGS=-mhtm`.
+When compiling the code with earlier GCC than version 5, you will have to specify `-DCMAKE_CXX_FLAGS=-mhtm` or equivalent.

-Run-time detection may depend on a recent enough version of Linux.

-The implementation may be broken.

 #### ARMv8 Transactional Memory Extension (TME)